nishitha09/.net/README.md

-C# PROGRAM TO FIND SUM OF DIGITS
+C# PROGRAM TO FIND SUM OF DIGITS:

 using System;